gdbooks/LegacyOpenGL/Chapter5/point.md

 float[] position = new float[] { 0.5f, 1f, 0.5f, 1f };
 ```

 Now as your scene rotates, you will see one of the sides of the cube lit!

+Thats it, we're done.
+It may seem like we went trough a lot of issues to get a single point light up, that's because we did.
+I made sure to include all of the major mistakes that get made when seeing up lights above.
+Chances are you will make those mistakes (i still do), when that happens i want you to have the tools to fix them

+## Attenuation

 ```
 GL.Light(LightName.Light0, LightParameter.ConstantAttenuation, 0.25f);